-We consider multi-hop wireless networks, in which packets from a source traverse potentially multiple wireless hops before being received by their receiver.
+We consider multihop wireless networks in which packets from a source traverse potentially multiple wireless hops before being received at their destination.
 In this setup, each wireless node is able to perform routing, scheduling, and flow control.
 In this section, we provide an overview of this setup and highlight some of its key characteristics.
 Fig. 2 shows the key parts of our system model in an example topology.